Miro Hotel

 Eating

-The continental breakfast is served in an airy first-floor dining room, with good art on the walls and healthy dishes to choose from.
+The buffet breakfast is served in an airy first-floor dining room, with good art on the walls and healthy dishes to choose from.
 The selection of organic, sourdough bread tasted superb with their homemade grated tomato, jam and local multi-flower honey.
-There are also gluten free options.
+There are also gluten-free options.
 If you miss breakfast, room service is open 24 hours, as is the honesty bar - a nice touch.

 Dinner in Bilbao is a chance to dig into some lovely rustic Basque food.
 You have 2 choices: pintxos bars or restaurants.
 This Basque equivalent of tapas has far more attitude and flair.
 The idea is you stop in a bar for a quick drink, help yourself to some lovely food, then move on to the next place.
 You’ll eat cherries stuffed with blue cheese, squid croquettes, tacos and tortillas, chorizo and cheese, perhaps grilled scallops served on potatoes.
 If you’re looking for restaurants, try Casa Rufo for authentic Bilbao cuisine set inside a delicatessen.
 Or go for the upmarket, sustainable restaurant Azurmeni – the only eatery in Bilbao with 3 Michelin stars.
 Its sister restaurant, Eneko, has a relaxed atmosphere and is excellent value.